Quer-io/Quer.io/README.md

 See [ML documentation](https://github.com/Quer-io/Quer.io/tree/master/documentation/ml/model.md) for documentation of the machine learning model quer.io uses

-See [Scheduler usage](https://github.com/Quer-io/Quer.io/tree/master/documentation/scheduler/scheduler.md) for a guide on how to use the scheduler to retrain models periodically

 ## Project description

 This project is built to the specifications and requirements provided by Prof. Michael Mathioudakis and is a course work project for course TKT20007 Software Engineering Lab at the University of Helsinki, department of Computer Science.